 Throughout the years there are a number of notable dates in Leith’s history worthy of mention.

-Among them is the story of Sir Andrew Wood, one of Scotland’s best-known sailors, originally a merchant from Leith.
+Among them is the story of Sir Andrew Wood, one of Scotland’s best-known sailors, originally a merchant from the area.

 Leith History: The Great Michael warship

-He subsequently captained the Great Michael, built close to Leith at Newhaven.
+He subsequently captained the Great Michael, built at the nearby Newhaven.
 It was twice the size of Henry VIII’s ill-fated Mary Rose which, at the time, was the biggest warship in Europe.

 Not to be outdone by the Scots, and in what has been described as a medieval arms race, Henry built the 165 feet long, 1000-ton English carrick the ‘Great Harry’ adding to his already formidable navy.